 The wonderfully-named Monkey Beach in West Mersea is also great.
 After you and your four-legged friend have stretched your legs, there are whole host of pubs and cafes along the front where you can stop and refuel.

 Mersea is famed for its seafood and if it’s crab, lobster or mussels you crave, head to the The Company Shed.
 It’s not dog-friendly but it would be wrong not to mention this family-run restaurant as it is almost an attraction in itself.
 The Shed, as it’s affectionately known, has been reviewed in many national newpapers and travel guides so is always busy.
 It doesn’t take bookings so arrive early to avoid disappointment.

 GET ME THERE: Mersea is approximately one hour away from London by car.
 Head towards Colchester on the A12 and from there, pick up the B1025 Mersea Road and follow it all the way to the island.
 By train, Colchester is your best bet and from there, a 20-minute taxi ride will take you to the heart of the island.

 FIND OUT MORE: See visitmerseaisland.co.uk.
-And if you don’t want to get stranded on the Strood (Mersea gets cut off from the mainland twice a day at high tide), click here to find out the latest tide times and plan your travel.
+And if you don’t want to get stranded on the Strood (Mersea gets cut off from the mainland twice a day at high tide), make sure you check the latest tide timetable before you travel.